 Tips for Walking Your Dog at night

 Autumn evenings are lovely.
 The leaves are beginning to turn beautiful shades of gold and amber.
-Temperatures are beginning to fall, and the woollies and warm coats have been brought out of hibernation.
-For those of us who have to walk the dog in the evening after work, or in the dark mornings before work, this time of year brings new challenges.
+Temperatures are starting to fall, and the woollies and warm coats have been brought out of hibernation.
+This time of year brings new challenges for those of us who have to walk the dog in the evening after work or in the dark mornings before work.
 The fading light means we must take a little more care on our daily walks.

-There are things we need to do to keep ourselves and our pooches safe.
-Remember that reduced visibility works two ways; if we can’t see what’s around us then we can’t be seen very well either.
+There are things we need to do to keep ourselves and our pups safe.
+Remember that reduced visibility works two ways; if we can’t see what’s around us, then we can’t be seen very well either.
 There are increased risks of minor accidents on dark nights when we are more likely to be bumped into by joggers or cyclists, or the dog lead trips someone up because they couldn’t see it.
-It is more difficult to spot hazards on the ground such as glass or potholes or uneven terrain.
+It is more difficult to spot hazards on the ground, such as glass or potholes or uneven terrain.

 Below is our safety checklist to help you and your dog stay safe and warm whilst out o our autumn and winter walks in the dark and murky mornings and evenings

 Flashing lights and collars – You can buy flashing light collars, leads and harnesses.
 These are available from most large pet stores and online companies such as amazon.
 They range from a couple of pounds for a small collar upwards.

 Hi-viz, or reflective jackets, are available for dogs and cheaply priced at £2-3 for a medium-sized dog jacket.
 Hi-viz jackets for people can be bought for just a few pounds too.